kayrus/gof5/README.md

 Use `--close-session` flag to terminate an HTTPS VPN session on exit.
 Next startup will require a valid username/password.

-A `routes.yaml` file must be placed in the current directory with contents like:
+A `routes.yaml` file must be placed in the current working directory with contents like:

 ```yaml
 routes: